 Our customers may decide to independently develop certain products and services that they currently obtain from us.
 For example, some of the customers of Thomson Financial have established a consortium to aggregate and disseminate their research reports to their institutional clients.
-Customers of our corporate e-learning business may develop and implement their own corporate e-learning programs.
 To the extent that our customers become more self-sufficient, demand for our products and services may be reduced which may adversely affect our financial results.